I

 Is a New York Cumorah a rampart too far?

-The search for Cumorah will be facilitated so well by the meaning of the name as by Mormon's description of that land.
+The search for Cumorah will be facilitated so well by the meaning of the name as by Mormon's description of the land and the hill that bear the name.
 And until those who seek Cumorah identify a place that better matches the linguistic and narrative evidence, a study of New York antiquities can still serve up surprises.

-E. G. Squire's study of the native antiquities of New York, whether Huron or a bit older, comes chock full of details about how Native Americans constructed earthworks and dug ditches in tandem with the natural defenses found in springs, spits, pits, bays, fissures in the limestone, etc. Squire's descriptions astonish.
+E. G. Squire's study of the native antiquities of New York, whether Huron or a bit older, comes chock full of details about how First Nations threw up earthworks and dug ditches in tandem with the natural defenses found in springs, spits, pits, bays, fissures in the limestone, etc. Squire's descriptions astonish.
 The natural defenses are already sufficiently strong to require but little in the way of the works of men: some ditches for palisades, earthen gates and ramparts--these last, large but not spectacular--and so forth.
-All such partake of the ephemeral; earth remains.

-Even for the reader who situates Cumorah in Mexico (and as Hugh Nibley reminds us, Anahuac does signify waters), Squire's study will prove indispensable in setting forth the proper Cumorah terrain (Ephraim G. Squire, Antiquities of New York, 1853).
+Even for the reader who situates Cumorah in Mexico (and as Hugh Nibley reminds us, Anahuac, that is the Valley of Mexico, does signify waters), Squire's study will prove indispensable in setting forth the proper Cumorah terrain (Ephraim G. Squire, Antiquities of New York, 1853).
 Western New York, anyway you slice it, has always been good Cumorah land.
-Nibley ever argued that a New York setting for Cumorah was not a bridge too far; he also saw the merit in a Mesoamerican or Peruvian setting, provided Cumorah's hill remained a hill, and not some ridiculous mountain.
+Nibley argued that a New York setting for Cumorah was not a bridge too far; he also saw the merit in a Mesoamerican or Peruvian setting, provided Cumorah's hill remained a hill, and not some ridiculous mountain, upon which no armies could be arranged in battle formation.
+That's how Hugh Nibley saw it.
 Now we also see Cumorah in Syria.

 Notes

-An overmuch concern with Book of Mormon geography, beyond noting the internal consistency of geographic reference within the book, lies outside intelligent endeavor.
-To go on from overmuch concern to determined argument becomes the mark of the huckster or the fanatic.
-The damage to spiritual and social refinement, thus accrued, may prove inestimable.
+An overmuch concern with Book of Mormon geography in the Americas, beyond noting the internal consistency of geographic reference within the book, lies outside intelligent endeavor.
+Determined argument on such matters becomes the mark of the huckster or the fanatic and hardly speaks to spiritual or social refinement.

 Notes